axone-protocol/docs/docs/whitepaper/introduction.md

 #### **OKP4 Ecosystem**: Empower the Dataverse

-Anyone can plug its own infrastructure into the ecosystem and connect it through the blockchain.
-OKP4 ecosystem enables XaaS (anything as a service).
+Anyone can plug its own infrastructure into the Ecosystem and connect it through the blockchain.
+OKP4 Ecosystem enables XaaS (anything as a service).
 Agnostic by design!

 #### **OKP4 Development Kit**